tokorom/Fruta/README.md

 ## Offer an App Clip

-On iOS and iPadOS, the Fruta app offers some of its functionality to users who don't have the full app installed as an app clip.
-The app's Xcode project contains an app clip target, and, instead of duplicating code, reuses code that’s shared across all platforms to build the app clip.
+On iOS and iPadOS, the Fruta app offers some of its functionality to users who don't have the full app installed as an App Clip.
+The app's Xcode project contains an App Clip target, and, instead of duplicating code, reuses code that’s shared across all platforms to build the App Clip.
 In shared code, the project makes use of the Active Compilation Condition build setting to exclude code for targets that don't define the `APPCLIP` value.
-For example, only the app clip target presents an App Store overlay to prompt the user to get the full app.
+For example, only the App Clip target presents an App Store overlay to prompt the user to get the full app.

 ``` swift
 VStack(spacing: 0) {